 Departments are responsible for setting and performing a suitable health and safety inspection programme for the area and activities that they control.

-What is an Inspection Programme?
+What an Inspection Programme is

 An inspection programme is a systematic check or premises, plant and equipment by staff to ensure the effective operation of workplace precautions.
 The programme includes making recommendations to correct any problems found and tracking them to completion.

-What does an Inspection Programme entail?
+What an Inspection Programme entails

 An inspection programme can be broken down into five simple steps: